cncf/tag-security/community/resources/zero-trust-whitepaper/README.md

-When significant changes to the intent, content, or numerous minor changes occur, the CNZTWP working group will assess and determine if a new major version of the PDF needs published.When this decision is made, the markdown content will be converted to text document and sent to the CNCF technical writers to create the PDF.
+When significant changes to the intent, content, or numerous minor changes occur, the CNZTWP working group will assess and determine if a new major version of the PDF needs published.
+When this decision is made, the markdown content will be converted to text document and sent to the CNCF technical writers to create the PDF.
 The PDF will then be published back into the repository annotating the new version, updating the links in the README.md accordingly.